-Investments in collective investment schemes are designated at fair value through the income statement at initial recognition and are subsequently measured at fair value, with any resultant gain or loss recognised in the income statement.
+Investments in collective investment schemes are designated at FVTPL at initial recognition and are subsequently measured at fair value, with any resultant gain or loss recognised in profit or loss.

 Holdings in unit trusts are valued at quoted bid price.
 Open Ended Investment Company ("OEIC") assets are single priced funds and are valued at the quoted net asset value per share.
 Any holdings in dual priced unit trusts are priced at the mid-price of the creation and cancellation prices.
 Purchases and sales of securities and currencies are recognised on the trade date.